13 Top Chinese Car Brands [As Of 2025]

 Geely, short for Zhejiang Geely Holding Group, is one of the largest privately owned automakers in China.

-The group conducts its auto business, foreign and domestic, through a number of separate divisions.
-Its original business division – Geely Auto, produces compact sedans and SUVs mainly for the domestic market but is also exported abroad.
+The group conducts its automotive business, both foreign and domestic, through several separate divisions.
+Its original business division, Geely Auto, produces compact sedans and SUVs mainly for the domestic market but also exports them abroad.

 As it stands, Geely Auto produces and markets passenger vehicles under five brands –